 Homeownership may seem completely unrelated to auto insurance, but you will be asked if you rent or own the place where you live.
 Viewed as an indicator of stability, ownership may mean that you will pay less than a renter.
 If you currently rent, make sure to notify your insurance company if you eventually purchase a home.

 Are you interested in bundling your home and auto insurance?

-Companies that offer home and auto insurance also will offer you a discounted rate when you bundle your policies.
+Companies that offer home and auto insurance will offer you a discounted rate when you bundle policies.
 If you own a home, this is a great way to save additional money.
-Rarely will you benefit financially from having policies from different companies.
+Speak to a AAA insurance agent to learn more.